Special values of $K$-theoretic Schur $P$- and $Q$-functions: Preliminaries

 \subsection{Shifted set-valued tableaux and $K$-theoretic Schur $P$- and $Q$-functions}

-In this subsection, we provide the definition and examples of shifted semi-standard set-valued tableaux, followed by the definitions of the $K$-theoretic Schur $P$- and $Q$-functions, which are expressed as sums of these tableaux. \begin{dfn}[\cite{[IN13]}] A \textit{shifted semi-standard set-valued tableau of shape $\lambda$} is a map $T : {\rm SYD}_\lambda \rightarrow [n',n]$ satisfying the following conditions:
+In this subsection, we first provide the definitions and examples of shifted semistandard set-valued tableaux based on~\cite{IN13}.
+Following this, we define the $K$-theoretic Schur $P$- and $Q$-functions as a sum over these tableaux. \begin{dfn}[\cite{IN13}] A \textit{shifted semistandard set-valued tableau of shape $\lambda$} is a map $T : {\rm SYD}_\lambda \rightarrow 2^{[n',n]}$ satisfying the following conditions: